 The return on equity measures how well management used the owners' equity in generating returns.
-The study sought to examine the effect of liquidity risk and credit risk on the return on assets of listed banks in Ghana.
-Table 7 presents the result of the effect of liquidity risk and credit risk on the return on assets of listed banks in Ghana.
+The study sought to examine the effect of liquidity risk and credit risk on the return on equity of universal banks in Ghana.
+Table 7 presents the result of the effect of liquidity risk and credit risk on the return on equity of universal banks in Ghana.